IBM/ibm-websphere-automation/gitops-deployment/README.md

     oc get routes -n openshift-gitops
     ```

-    Navigate to that route and login by selecting the Openshift Login option and providing the clusters credentials.
+    Navigate to that route and login by selecting the OpenShift Login option and providing the clusters credentials.

 ## Deploy ArgoCD Applications